 Step 3: Juzgado de Primera Instancia (Civil Court)

-If mediation fails, small claims in Spain can be brought through the Juzgado de Primera Instancia.
-For amounts under €2,000, the process is relatively accessible without a lawyer, though legal representation is advisable.
-Spanish small claims court has a reasonable track record for tenants with clear documentation and legitimate claims.
+If mediation fails, small deposit claims can be brought through the Juzgado de Primera Instancia.
+For smaller amounts, the process is relatively accessible and Spanish civil courts have a solid track record for tenants who come with clear documentation and a well-founded claim.
+Legal advice is still worthwhile, and a lawyer's fee may be recoverable if you win.

 The Check-Out Process in Practice

-• Ensure no outstanding bills are in your name or left unpaid
+- Make sure no outstanding bills are in your name or left unpaid

-• Attend the check-out inspection if one is scheduled
+- Attend the check-out inspection if one is scheduled

-• Ask for written confirmation of the check-out on the day
+- Ask for written confirmation of the check-out on the day

 How much deposit can a landlord charge in La Linea?